A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Simulation Experiments

 \subsection{Discussion on simulation studies with multivariate Cauchy and multivariate $t$ as target densities}

-In this section we have so far compared additive TMCMC and RWM with simulation studies where the target densities are products of $iid$ standard normals.
+We have so far restricted ourselves to comparisons between TMCMC and RWM when the target distribution is Gaussian ($i.i.d.$, independent but non-identical, and dependent).
 However, \ctn{Dey15} conduct comparative studies between the two algorithms when the targets are multivariate Cauchy and multivariate $t$.
-Briefly, they compare the algorithms with respect to K-S distance, when the location vectors and scale matrices are $\bmu=\bzero_d$ and $\bSigma=diag\{0.7\bone_d'\}+0.3\bone_d\bone_d'$, respectively, where $\bzero_d$ is a $d$-dimensional vector with all elements $0$, and $\bone_d$ is a $d$-dimensional vector with each component 1.
+Briefly, they compare the algorithms with respect to K-S distance, when the location vectors and scale matrices are $\bmu=\bzero_d$ and $\bSigma=diag\{0.7\bone_d'\}+0.3\bone_d\bone_d'$, respectively, where $\bzero_d$ is a $d$-dimensional vector with all elements $0$.
 For multivariate $t$, they choose $\nu=10$ degrees of freedom.
-For both RWMH and additive TMCMC they consider the scale of the proposal distribution to be 2.4, amd illustrate the methods for dimension $d=50$.
+For both RWMH and additive TMCMC they consider the scale of the proposal distribution to be 2.4, and illustrate the methods for dimension $d=50$.

 In fact, they compare the performances of RWM and additive TMCMC by two methods.
 In one method, since the above-mentioned target densities are not in the super-exponential family (see \ctn{Dey15} and the references therein), they transform them to superexponential distributions using a diffeomorphism proposed by \ctn{Johnson12}, obtain samples from the transformed target densities using RWM and TMCMC, and then give inverse transformations to the simulated values so that they finally represent the original multivariate Cauchy and multivariate $t$.
 The other method is direct application of the algorithms to the original targets.
 In other words, \ctn{Dey15} also apply RWM and TMCMC directly to multivariate Cauchy and multivariate $t$, without resorting to diffeomorphism, and compare their performances.
 However, they also note that there are substantial gains with respect to mixing properties in the diffeomorphism based approach.